justpy-org/justpy/docs/quasar_tutorial/quasar_components.md

 ```

-Or you can arrive at the same result by creating a reusable component:
+Or you can arrive at the same result by creating a reusable component (class):

+### Date and Time as QInput slots as class component
 ```python
 import justpy as jp